X86 assembly language: Memory instructions

 often called the MOD-REG-R/M byte.

 Many 32-bit x86 instructions also have a SIB addressing mode byte that follows the MOD-REG-R/M byte.

 In principle, because the instruction opcode is separate from the addressing mode byte, those instructions are orthogonal because any of those opcodes can be mixed-and-matched with any addressing mode.

-However, the x86 instruction set is generally considered non-orthogonal because many other opcodes have some fixed addressing mode (they have no addressing mode byte), and every register is special.
+However, the x86 instruction set is generally considered non-orthogonal because most dyadic operations cannot operate memory to memory, other opcodes have some fixed addressing mode (they have no addressing mode byte), and every register has a preferred use.

 The x86 instruction set includes string load, store, move, scan and compare instructions (lods, stos, movs, scas and cmps) which perform each operation to a specified size (b for 8-bit byte, w for 16-bit word, d for 32-bit double word) then increments/decrements (depending on DF, direction flag) the implicit address register (si for lods, di for stos and scas, and both for movs and cmps).
 For the load, store and scan operations, the implicit target/source/comparison register is in the al, ax or eax register (depending on size).
 The implicit segment registers used are ds for si and es for di.
-The cx or ecx register is used as a decrementing counter, and the operation stops when the counter reaches zero or (for scans and comparisons) when inequality is detected.
+The cx or ecx register is used as a decrementing counter, and the operation stops when the counter reaches zero or, for scans and comparisons, when equality or inequality is detected.
+Unfortunately, over the years the performance of some of these instructions became neglected and in certain cases it is possible to get faster results by coding using more elemental instructions.
+Intel and AMD have refreshed some of the instructions though, and as of 2025 some have very respectable performance.

-The stack is implemented with an implicitly decrementing (push) and incrementing (pop) stack pointer.
+The stack is a region of memory and an associated stack pointer, which points to the last item pushed on the stack.
+The stack pointer is decremented before items are added, push, and incremented after things are removed, pop.
 In 16-bit mode, this implicit stack pointer is addressed as SS:[SP], in 32-bit mode it is SS:[ESP], and in 64-bit mode it is [RSP].
-The stack pointer actually points to the last value that was stored, under the assumption that its size will match the operating mode of the processor (i.e., 16, 32, or 64 bits) to match the default width of the push/pop/call/ret instructions.
+The stack pointer points to the last value that was stored, under the assumption that its size will match the operating mode of the processor (i.e., 16, 32, or 64 bits) to match the default width of the push/pop/call/ret instructions.
 Also included are the instructions enter and leave which reserve and remove data from the top of the stack while setting up a stack frame pointer in bp/ebp/rbp.
 However, direct setting, or addition and subtraction to the sp/esp/rsp register is also supported, so the enter/leave instructions are generally unnecessary.

-This code in the beginning of a function:
+This code is the beginning of a function typical for a high-level language when compiler optimisation is turned off for ease of debugging: